MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 The Company is exposed to external and internal risks associated with the business.

 The operations of the Company are directly dependent on the growth of Indian automotiveindustry.
-General economic conditions impact the automotive industry, and, in turn, theoperations of PPAP as well.
-To counter these risks, the Company continues to broaden itsproduct portfolio, increase customer profile and geographic reach.
+General economic conditions impact the automotive industry, and in turn, theoperations of the Company as well.
+To counter these risks, the Company continues tobroaden its product portfolio, increase customer profile and geographic reach

 The Company is exposed to strong competitive pressures both domestic and overseas.
 TheCompany is also exposed to financial risk from changes in interest rates, foreign exchangerates and commodity prices.
-The Company also faces challenges with regard to fast changingtechnology, sustaining cost efficiencies brought into the system and planning capacityexpansion in the wake of changing demand patterns.
+The Company also faces challenges with regard to fast changingtechnology, sustaining cost efficiencies and planning capacity expansion in the wake ofchanging demand patterns.

-Total income of the Company increased from Rs.
-171.84 Crore in fiscal 2010 to Rs.207.60 Crore in fiscal 2011.
-The increase in income was on account of increase in sales ofproducts manufactured by the Company.
+Our total income has been increased from Rs.
+187.41 crores in fiscal 2012 to Rs.
+219.59crores in fiscal 2013.
+The increase in income was on account of increase in sales ofproduct manufactured by us.

 3. Earning Per Share (EPS)